evsasse/setup-docker-rails/README.md

   - `find . -type f -exec sed -i '' 's/banana/my-new-orange-project/g;s/BANANA/MY_NEW_ORANGE_PROJECT/g' {} +`.

 - Build the container image, and create a new Rails project from inside it.
-  - `docker-compose run web rails new . --database=postgresql --webpacker --webpack=react --skip-git --force`.
+  - `docker-compose run rails rails new . --database=postgresql --webpacker --webpack=react --skip-git --force`.

 - Replace your `config/database.yml` with one that will reach into the Postgres container.
   - `mv fixed-database.yml config/database.yml`.